More countries issue warnings against UK travel amid riots

 Several countries have issued safety warnings to their citizens in the UK due to ongoing anti-immigration protests and riots.

-Nigeria, Malaysia, Australia and Indonesia have all sent out alerts, giving advice to their nationals living in or visiting the UK to stay away from demonstrations.
+Nigeria, Malaysia, Australia, Indonesia and India have all sent out alerts, advising their nationals living in or visiting the UK to stay away from demonstrations.

-Australia has become one of four countries to issue a warning to citizens travelling to the UK following days of violent riots.
+India has become the latest of five countries to issue a warning to citizens travelling to the UK following days of violent riots.

+The High Commission of India in London said they were “closely monitoring” the situation as they advised visitors from India to “stay vigilant and exercise due caution while travelling in the UK”.

+Yesterday, Australia issued a similar warning and advised travellers to “avoid areas where protests are occurring due to the potential for disruption and violence” as it urged people to “monitor the media for information and updates”.

 A travel alert by Nigeria’s Ministry of Foreign Affairs, based in the capital Abuja, also stated that there is “an increased risk of violence and disorder occasioned by the recent riots in the UK”, noting that “the violence has assumed dangerous proportions”.